AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/instant-cross-device-suppression.md

 # [!UICONTROL Instant Cross-Device Suppression] {#instant-cross-device-suppression}

 [!UICONTROL Instant Cross-Device Suppression] is the ability to suppress users across multiple devices connected to them when a particular experience occurs on any of these devices.
-Use the Instant Cross-Device Suppression capability to deliver a consistent experience across devices to your users.
+Use the [!UICONTROL Instant Cross-Device Suppression] capability to deliver a consistent experience across devices to your users.
 This experience is made possible by the real-time unsegment capabilities in Audience Manager.

 ## Overview {#section_FC781AE134C143B7B0E3146A536B14B5}